 Recycling paper and cardboard at the kerbside

-You can recycle paper, card and cardboard at the kerbside.
+You can recycle clean and dry paper, card and cardboard at the kerbside.

-Paper and cardboard must be kept separate from other recycling materials when presenting your recycling.
+Paper and cardboard must be kept separate from other materials when presenting your recycling.

 Yes please:

-• cardboard boxes, broken down so that they fit in your recycling box
+- cardboard boxes, broken down so they fit in your recycling box

-• greetings cards, gift wrapping paper without glitter, clean paper bags
+- greetings cards, gift wrapping paper without glitter

 No thanks:

-• all types of cartons (Tetra Paks, soup, chopped tomatoes, custard, fabric conditioner)
+- all types of cartons - please place in your plastics, metals, aluminium foil and glass recycling (Tetra Paks, soup, chopped tomatoes, custard, fabric conditioner)

 See advice on dealing with excess paper and cardboard for kerbside collection.